michaeltd/dots/README.md

 ### dots tdm 2016

+  Possible usage: "git clone https://github.com/MichaelTd/dots" Go through the contents of this repo and select what suits your own needs so you can incorporate exactly that in your working environment.

 ###### [dot.files](dot.files)
 * Shell, X setup, bin, sbin (maintenance scripts)
   * [.bashrc.d](dot.files/.bashrc.d) is customizations of [Durag](http://dotshare.it/~Durag/)'s [Improved Terminal](http://dotshare.it/dots/1027/) at [http://dotshare.it/](http://dotshare.it/)